-NOTE: The highlighted () offenses are defined under Florida Statute 1006.13 and carry the recommendation of expulsion for a period not to exceed the remainder of the school year and one (1) additional year of attendance.
+NOTE: The highlighted (\\) offenses are defined under Florida Statute 1006.13 and carry the recommendation of expulsion for a period not to exceed the remainder of the school year and one (1) additional year of attendance.
 All Level IV offenses may lead to the recommendation for expulsion.
 The Duval County School Board will conduct an expulsion hearing for a student found to have committed a Zero Tolerance Offense, even if the student withdraws from Duval County Public Schools after committing the offense.

-4.01 (ALC) Alcohol - Any possession of an alcoholic beverage with the intent to sell, give away, or otherwise distribute to another person.

-NOTE: It is illegal to possess or use alcoholic beverages if under the age of 21.

-4.02 (DRD) Drugs - Any possession of a drug with the intent to sell, or give away, or otherwise distribute to another person including any substance alleged to be a drug, regardless of its content.
+- 4.01 (ALC) Alcohol: Any possession of an alcoholic beverage with the intent to sell, give away, or otherwise distribute to another person.
+NOTE: It is illegal to possess or use alcoholic beverages if under the age of 21. - 4.02 (DRD) Drugs: Any possession of a drug with the intent to sell, or give away, or otherwise distribute to another person including any substance alleged to be a drug, regardless of its content.

-NOTE: The possession or use of illicit drugs is illegal and harmful.

-- 4.03 (ARS) Arson Any willful and malicious burning of any part of a dwelling, structure, building or conveyance, whether occupied or not, or its contents. - 4.04 (ROB) Armed Robbery The taking of money or other property from the person or custody of another by use of a weapon, or in the course of the taking, putting another in fear of the use of a weapon, force, or violence. - 4.05 (WPO) Possession of a Firearm/Weapon Possession, discharge, use, or sale of any firearm or destructive device on school property, school-sponsored transportation, or during a school-sponsored activity.
-A firearm is any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of such a weapon;
+NOTE: The possession or use of illicit drugs is illegal and harmful. - 4.03 (ARS) Arson: Any willful and malicious burning of any part of a dwelling, structure, building or conveyance, whether occupied or not, or its contents. - 4.04 (ROB) \\Armed Robbery: The taking of money or other property from the person or custody of another by use of a weapon, or in the course of the taking, putting another in fear of the use of a weapon, force, or violence.

-any firearm muffler or firearm silencer, any destructive device, or any machine gun.
-A "destructive device" means any bomb, grenade, mine, rocket, missile, pipe bomb, or similar device containing an explosive, incendiary, or poison gas and includes any frangible (breakable) container filled with an explosive, incendiary, explosive gas, or expanding gas, which is designed or so constructed as to explode by such filler and is capable of causing bodily harm or property damage.
-This includes knives with blades that can penetrate and cause bodily harm, including, but not limited to, combat knives, switch blades, etc.
+(WPO) \\Possession of a Firearm/Weapon: Possession, discharge, 4.05 use, or sale of any firearm or destructive device on school property, school-sponsored transportation, or during a school-sponsored activity.
+A firearm is any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of such a weapon; any firearm muffler or firearm silencer, any destructive device, or any machine gun.
+A "destructive device" means any bomb, grenade, mine, rocket, missile, pipe bomb, or similar device containing an explosive, incendiary, or poison gas and includes any francible (breakable) container filled with an explosive, incendiary, explosive gas, or expanding gas, which is designed or so constructed as to explode by such filler and is capable of causing bodily harm or property damage.
+This includes knives with blades that can penetrate and cause bodily harm, including, but not limited to, combat knives, switch blades. etc.

 NOTE: Under the Gun-Free School Act, any student (regardless of age) who is determined to have brought a firearm, as defined in 18 U.S.C.
 921, to school, any school function, or on any school-sponsored transportation will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year.
 (The expulsion requirement is subject to modification, on a case-by-case basis, as allowed by law.)
 A student who is determined to have brought a firearm to school will be referred for criminal prosecution.

-The Duval County School Board will conduct an expulsion hearing for a student
+The Duval County School Board will conduct an expulsion hearing for a student (regardless of age) found to have committed a Zero Tolerance Offense, even if the student withdraws from the Duval County Public School after committing the offense.

-4.06 (WPO) Use of a Deadly Weapon - Possession of any deadly weapon, other than a firearm, which is used in a threatening manner and is perceived by the individual being threatened as capable of inflicting physical harm.
+4.06 (WPO) \\Use of a Deadly Weapon: Possession of any deadly weapon, other than a firearm, which is used in a threatening manner and is perceived by the individual being threatened as capable of inflicting physical harm.